Nesper94/Metabiome/docs/source/user-manual.rst

 Metabiome modules
 -----------------

-This pipeline contains 8 modules that comprise the necessary tools for the analysis of the main points within metagenomics.
+Metabiome contains 9 modules that comprise the necessary tools for the analysis of the main points within metagenomics.
 They are separated by conda environments, created from a ``.yaml`` file, which describes the software that each one implements and the required version.
 These files are stored in the :file:`conda_envs/` directory.
 A module